West Virginia · South

 Tick risk in Berkeley County, West Virginia

-Berkeley County covers 2 towns and carries the 45th-highest tick-borne-disease baseline of West Virginia's 55 counties, with a Lyme rate of 76 cases per 100,000 people a year (66th of 1378 counties in the South).
+Berkeley County covers 4 towns.
+Its CDC Lyme rate of 76 cases per 100,000 people a year ranks in the top 11% of U.S. counties for reported Lyme disease.
 CDC surveillance lists Deer tick and American dog tick as established here.
 Pick your town below for today's score, a 7-day outlook, and what's driving it.

 Highest and lowest tick risk in Berkeley County